Democrats take a look at a practical health care approach

 LAS VEGAS (AP) — Democratic voters appear to be reassessing their approach to health care, a pragmatic shift on their party’s top 2020 issue.

-“Medicare for All” remains hugely popular, but majorities say they’d prefer building on “Obamacare” to expand coverage instead of a new government program that replaces America’s mix of private and public insurance.
+While “Medicare for All” remains hugely popular, majorities say they’d prefer building on “Obamacare” to expand coverage instead of a new government program that replaces America’s mix of private and public insurance.

 Highlighted by a recent national poll, shifting views are echoed in interviews with voters and the evolving positions of Democratic presidential candidates on a proposal that months ago seemed to have growing momentum within their party.
-Several have endorsed an incremental approach — rather than a government-run plan backed by Sens.
-Bernie Sanders and Elizabeth Warren.
+Several have endorsed an incremental approach rather than a government-run plan backed by Sens.
+Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts.

 It could mean trouble for Sanders and his supporters, signaling a limit to how far Democratic voters are willing to move to the left and an underlying skepticism that Americans will back such a dramatic change to their health care.